My Internet service is not working.

 - If you have moved your modem or router to another location, move it back to the original installation outlet.
-Keep in mind that High Speed services are set up to work on the outlet that they were originally installed on.
+Keep in mind that you Internet service was set up to work on the outlet that it was originally installed on.

-- If you have Bright House Networks TV service, check to see whether it is working.
+- If you have TV service, check to see whether it is working.
 If not, Contact Us.

 - Check for other disconnected wires.
 Make sure that the Ethernet cable connection to your modem (and the connection between your modem and router, if applicable) are not loose or accidentally unplugged.

 - Reboot your router.
 Unplug the power from the router for 5 seconds, and plug it back in.
 It should take about 30 seconds to reboot.